Adversarial Agent Collaboration for Correctness Improvements of C to Safe Rust Translation: Evaluation

-We compare three variants of \our: coverage-baseline, \ournf, and the full \our (with fuzzing).
-The results summed across programs at the final iteration are reported in Figure~\ref{fig:relative}.
-Entry $(\text{row}, \text{column})$ shows the relative pass rate of the row method on the column method’s tests.
-All three methods largely pass their own tests as expected.
-On coverage-baseline tests, \ournf and the full \our reach \new{93\% and 96\%} passing rates, respectively; in the reverse direction, coverage-baseline achieves less than \new{60}\% passing rate on tests from either \our variant.
-This indicates that adversarial discriminators produce tests that more effectively expose semantic mismatches and result in more correct translations.
-Between \our variants, \new{the full \our attains 82\% vs.\ 81\%} when cross-tested against \ournf.
-This suggests that the discriminating agent uses the fuzzing script to surface more challenging bugs in the translated code.
-We also measure the final test coverage of each method on the C code.
-The result is shown at the bottom of Figure~\ref{fig:relative}.
-The coverage baseline works as expected and achieves the highest line coverage on the C code than two other \our variants.
-However, it is worse in correctness.
-This further supports the conclusion that adversarial translation is more efficient in improving correctness compared with purely sampling new test cases based on coverage. \new{Finally, we compare the financial costs of completing all six programs: the coverage baseline costs \$95 USD, while \ournf and the full \our cost \$240 USD and \$211 USD, respectively.
-To better understand cost-effectiveness, we ran an \textit{equal-cost} experiment in which we extended the coverage baseline to 25 iterations, matching the approximate cost of running \our for 10 iterations.
-Even under equal budget, the coverage baseline does not close the performance gap: its relative pass rate (165/267 = 61.8\%) remains far below that of \our (515/537 = 95.9\%).
-This demonstrates that \our delivers substantially higher correctness per dollar spent.
-Additional details are shown in the Appendix~\ref{sec:eqcost}.}
+The cross-testing results (shown on the left of Figure~\ref{fig:ablation2}) report the relative pass rate of each method (row) on the tests generated by the other methods (column).
+While all methods pass most of their own tests, the adversarial variants generalize much better across tests.
+On coverage-guided tests, \ournf and the full \our achieve 90\% and 94\% pass rates, respectively, whereas the coverage-guided baseline achieves less than 40\% on tests from either adversarial variant.
+This indicates that adversarially generated tests are more effective at exposing semantic mismatches than coverage-guided sampling.
+The full \our further improves over \ournf in cross-testing \toadd{(71\%$\rightarrow$73\%)}, suggesting that the customized fuzzer helps the discriminator find more challenging bugs.
+To better understand cost-effectiveness, we also run an \textit{equal-cost} experiment in which we extend the coverage baseline to 25 iterations, roughly matching the cost of running \our for 10 iterations.
+However, even under equal budget, the coverage baseline's pass rate \toadd{(75/177 = 42.4\%)} remains far below that of \our \toadd{(425/447 = 95.1\%)}.
+More details about this ablation study and equal-cost experiment are reported in Appendix~\ref{app:ablation-design}.